TrudAX/denistrunin-blog/src/posts/d365fo-tfs/index.md

 **Project2** is simple to test and after testing you decided to move to it user testing - TEST branch.
 Again this is a typical valid scenario in AX2009 or AX2012, we often don't care about other people modifications, we just transfer XPO and compare the code during the import.

-You run "selected changesets" transfer and choose **Project2** only
+You run "selected changesets" transfer and choose only **Project2**.

 ![MergeSelected2](MergeSelected2.png)

-As a result, you will get a file that contains a part or **Project1**.
+As the result, you will get a file that contains a part or **Project1**.

 ![Merge2](Merge2.png)

-This probably creates an unexpected new validation on TEST branch, and your users may even not be able to create Sales orders due to this validation.
+This will probably create an unexpected new validation on TEST branch, and your users may even not be able to create Sales orders due to this validation.

-## Case 3 - Why my code is missed after the merge
+## Case 3 - Why my code is missing after the merge

 Let's continue with the example above.
 Consider that it is your lucky day and you noticed that you added unwanted code from **Project1** to the TEST version before it's being deployed to users.

 You open the class and delete the code related to **Project1** from it.
 It is a typical AX2012 operation, you don't need this code now.

-Then after some time, you decided to finally transfer **Project1** to TEST from Main.
+Then after some time, you finally decide to transfer **Project1** to TEST from Main.
 You can even run full branch merge for this.

 ![MergeSelected3](MergeSelected3.png)